 - Cultural Economy

-The Glasgow City Region has four Innovation Districts
+The Glasgow City Region has three Innovation Districts

 The Innovation District model is known worldwide as an effective way of developing new ideas, technologies, and business practices.
 Bursting with energy, passion, and creativity, Glasgow City Region is perfectly placed to benefit from this blueprint.

 - Advanced Manufacturing Innovation District for Scotland (AMIDS) - located near Glasgow Airport

 Each of the three Innovation Districts have a clearly delineated research, technology, industry and environmental focus, ranging from Advanced Manufacturing to Precision Medicine, Renewable Energy to MedTech and FinTech to Quantum – core strengths in key growth sectors and a strong portfolio of access points for industry and business investment into Scotland and the UK.

 Glasgow’s Innovation Districts are anchored by the international and industry research strengths of the city’s two principal research-intensive universities – the University of Strathclyde and the University of Glasgow - internationally recognised for their strengths in science, technology, engineering, medicine, business and other fields.
 After London, Glasgow has one of the largest concentrations of higher education provision in the UK and its research base and skilled graduates are a key component of the city’s economic offer.